Skip to main content

 Consumers

 A consumer represents a user, application, or host that sends requests to the API gateway and consumes backend services.
 It is used together with the authentication system.
-Every consumer should be configured with at least one authentication plugin.
+Each consumer must be configured with at least one authentication credential or integrated with an external authentication system using plugins like authz-keycloak or openid-connect.

 consumers diagram example